FamilyKeeper Review 2026: Is the App Enough To Protect Your Kids?

 Once set, we were able to set up screen time limits and block apps.
 However, we couldn’t get some of the features to function properly, such as text message monitoring and real-time social media monitoring.

-We tested these features by sending phrases we’d flagged as prohibited in the Offensive Language screen, and none of our phrases were flagged when sent through Discord, Messenger, or iMessages.
+We tested these features by sending phrases we’d flagged as prohibited in the Offensive Language screen, and none of our phrases were flagged when sent through Discord, Messenger, or iMessage.

-Also, after we’d allowed the device to sync, the information in the parent app was available on iOS and displayed in tandem with the Android parent app.
+Also, after we’d allowed the device to sync, the information in the parent app was available on iOS and displayed alongside the Android parent app.

 We were unable to access or change anything from iOS, but it was interesting to note that the apps did sync.